kanghuawu/MicroServices/db/cassandra.md

 #### Materialized View
 It is common to create a **secondary index** that represents additional queries.
 Because you don’t have a SQL WHERE clause, you can recreate this effect by writing your data to a second column family that is created specifically to represent that query.

+##### Secondary Index
-> Secondary Index: A secondary index is helpful for quickly looking up data when searching by one or more non-key columns [here](https://cloud.google.com/spanner/docs/secondary-indexes).
+A secondary index is helpful for quickly looking up data when searching by one or more non-key columns [here](https://cloud.google.com/spanner/docs/secondary-indexes).

+###### Don'ts
+* Columns with high cardinality.
+For example, indexing on the user.addresses column could be very expensive, as the vast majority of addresses are unique.
+* Columns with very low data cardinality.
+For example, it would make little sense to index on the user.title column in order to support a query for every “Mrs.” in the user table, as this would result in a massive row in the index.
+* Columns that are frequently updated or deleted.
+Indexes built on these columns can generate errors if the amount of deleted data (tombstones) builds up more quickly than the compaction process can handle.

 #### Valueless Column
 A key can itself hold a value.
 In other words, you can have a valueless column.